juberroc/OIM7502_midterm/README.md

 ## Instructions for Installation:

-## Installing a WebDriver (Only necessary in specific cases)
+## Installing a WebDriver

 A WebDriver is a tool or component of Selenium that acts as a bridge between your Selenium script and the web browser you want to utilize.
 WebDrivers are browser-specific, meaning you need a different WebDriver for each browser you want to automate (Chrome, Safari, Edge, etc).
 These WebDrivers interact with the corresponding browsers, enabling Selenium scripts to execute commands and perform actions.

 1. Identify the Browser Version: Determine the version of the web browser you want to automate (e.g., Chrome, Firefox).
 You can usually find the browser version in the browser's settings or about section.
 2. Go to the official website for the WebDriver corresponding to your browser.
 These can typically be found by a quick google search.
 3. Download the file onto your computer and place it in a location easy to reference.

-## Installing Selenium
+## Installing Selenium:

 Assuming the user already has Python installed, the only necessary step is to run the following pip command:

 1. pip install selenium

 Afterwards, the user can import the library whenever it is needed by running the following lines of code:

 1. From selenium import web driver
 2. driver = webdriver.Chrome() (Users can change the browser code to whichever they typically use).

 In some cases, it is necessary to add the path to the web driver file inside the parenthesis for the code above to work properly.

 ## Overview of Selenium:

 Selenium provides a suite of tools for automating web browsers across many platforms.
 The core component of Selenium is the WebDriver API, which provides a platform- and language-neutral interface that allows programs and scripts to interact directly with a web browser.
 Selenium WebDriver supports multiple programming languages including Python, Java, C#, etc.

 Some key functionalities of Selenium include: